css-materials/course-site/content/homework/edit-readme/index.md

 All homework assignments are evaluated using [this general rubric](/faq/homework-evaluations/).

-Below are further guidelines for this specific homework to help you assess your work
+Below are further guidelines for this specific homework to help you assess your work before submitting it.

 *Needs improvement:* `README.md` says the equivalent of "This is the repository of Name Surname" with little details and/or not all requirements are met. `Rcode.rmd` contains R code chunks, but no explanation nor additional YAML headers are added.
 The final knitted document has not been submitted or does not work.
 All work done via Git/Github ... but that's a guess, because there is no clear explanation of how it was done.